Was this page helpful?

 The Instance Family and Instance Type options allow you to narrow down the instances to be used for auto-scaling:

-Instance Family - Specifies the instance family to be used for auto-scaling.
-X Cloud clusters are scaled automaticaly within one predefined instance family.
+Instance Family - Specifies the instance family to be used.
+X Cloud clusters are scaled automatically within one predefined instance family.

 Instance Type - Specifies instance types to be used for auto-scaling.
-By default, all instance types within a given family can be used when auto-scaling a cluster to optimize storage utilization and compute.
+By default, any instance type within a given family can be used when auto-scaling a cluster to optimize storage utilization and compute.

 ℹ️ Manually restricting the cluster to specific instance sizes can limit the effectiveness of the autoscaling engine.
 We strongly recommend using the default